MaestroError/eloquent-regex/README.md

 - Review all comments +
 - Make patterns dynamic +
-- Add commonly used patterns
+- Add commonly used patterns & tests +
+- Default arguments and allow to use any other option +
+- Add FilePath and DirectoryPath patterns for different OS
+- Add Test for BuilderPattern
 - Add Dockblocs and comments for new methods
+- Add needed options for new patterns:
+  - specialCharacters (min, max)
+  - onlyLowercase, onlyUppercase
+- Consider to register Patterns like options using key (name) => value (class) pairs (check performance)

 - Add facade for Laravel
 - Wrap Builder in class for static start
-- Write documentation
+- Write documentation (add credit for https://regexr.com/)
 - Extend BuilderPattern, try to add methods:
   - group(callable $callback): Creates a grouped subpattern.
   - nonCapturingGroup(callable $callback): Creates a non-capturing group.